 Umbraco update releases provide new features, fixes & respond to community requests.

-Introducing Umbraco Headless: A new product, to be released Q1 of 2019, separate from the Umbraco CMS.
+Introducing Umbraco Headless: A new product, released with Umbraco 8 in 2019, separate from the Umbraco CMS.
 Umbraco headless gives you a new way to deploy codebase changes or content.
 One change can instantly be deployed to core sites, in-store displays, progressive web apps, smartwatches, or any other device you’re present on.
 This makes keeping up with omni-channel journeys quick and efficient and ensures that the entire journey remains consistent, with no delays between device updates.

 Umbraco says that this allows businesses to focus “on the body”, spending more time building great brands and content rather than repetitively updating platforms.
 It’s also great for device-global systems like chatbots, allowing one chatbot to exist over all devices, rather than setting up separate ones.